Voting has ended, and the winners are here!

 — The Hysteria Continues Slashers get their cuts.

-— Movie Dumpster Podcasts rummages through cinema’s discarded gems.
+— Movie Dumpster Rummage through discarded gems.

 — Planet 8 Podcast Talk and reviews of everything geek.